OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/installGuide.md

-## Installation guide for OpenOlat 17.2 and greater
+## Installation guide for OpenOlat 18.2 and greater

-This guide walks you through installing OpenOlat Version 17.2.x or newer on a local GNU/Linux or similar system using _Tomcat 10.1_, _Java 17_ and _PostgreSQL 12_.
+This guide walks you through installing OpenOlat Version 18.2.x or newer on a local GNU/Linux or similar system using _Tomcat 10.1_, _Java 17_ and _PostgreSQL 12_.
 If you already have an up and running installation, see our [Update Guide](updateGuide.md)

 _If you really want to install OpenOlat using MySQL as database, have a look at the [Special topics -> MySQL DB section](mysql.md) and try mixing it with the information found in here.
 Please keep in mind that this is not recommended._

+### Supported releases

+Currently supported releases are:

+- 19.0.x Latest release
+- 18.2.x Old release with long term maintenance

+Older releases are not supported anymore and don't get any security updates.
+Long term releases are normally not under active development, but will get critical security updates.

+Please upgrade as soon as possible if you have an older unsuppored release installed.

+!!!
+Note
+	Security relevant issues are only visible to members of the [OpenOlat partner program](https://www.openolat.com/openolat-partner).
+Make sure you always update to the latest release to get all security patches.

 ## Create a user for OpenOlat